-The best gaming mouse pads that are included in this review are cloth mouse pads, being the de facto standard in competitive gaming.
+The best gaming mouse pads that are included in this review are soft cloth mouse pads, being the de facto standard in competitive gaming.

 They were selected to improve precision and response times, depending on your gaming style.
 Our shortlist includes textured mousepads for the times you need moderate resistance so you can aim more accurately, as in the case with sniping and first-person (FPS) games.
 There are also smooth mousepads for the majority of times you need to glide and do quick movements, as in most competitive games.

 Three of our four products are about double the size of standard office mouse pads since such widths give you the needed room for your 180-degree flick shots without having to raise your mouse.
 All of the mouse pads have a stable backside that stays put on your desk during play.